tsbertalan/gunnar/README.md

    it wouldn't be `pi`).
 THE `SDX` MUST BE THE SD CARD YOU WILL BE OVERWRITING.
    If you don't get this right, you might OVERWRITE YOUR INTERNAL HARD DRIVE with the Raspbian image.
 3. Mount image, alter it  to contain our backdoor, and unmount (script `mountAndAlterSD.sh`),
 4. Write image (make targets `flash` and `verify`).
 This takes about 3 minutes on my machine, with a 32 GB Samsung
 5. Insert SD into Raspberri Pi.
 Boot and wait for the script to install things and self-reboot.
-This takes about ten minutes on my Pi 3 B v1.2 and 62 Mbps wifi download speeds.
+This sometimes takes more than an hour on my Pi 3B v1.2 with 62 Mbps wifi download speeds, mostly in the "Unpacking libboost1.55-dev:armhf" stage.
+However, 20 minutes is a more likely duration.
    Monitor the process on the HDMI output--if there's an immediate kernel panic, reflash the card.
    Try using `tail -f /var/log/syslog | grep bootInstall` to monitor progress